Sofirn Q8 Flashlight Review

 Short Review

 This light is as good as I recall, and still so much fun.
 It’s a great mix of throw and flood, particularly with the HI emitters.
-The UI is so versatile, too.
+The user interface is so versatile, too.

 Long Review